-- 1) Purpose and Authority - a) The Trust shall be called the "Town of Hanover Affordable Housing Trust Fund." - b) The purpose of the Trust is to provide for the creation and preservation of affordable housing in the Town of Hanover for low- and moderate-income households. - c) As used in this act, the term "low or moderate income housing" shall mean "low income housing" or "moderate income housing" as defined in Massachusetts General Laws Chapter 44B, Section 2. - 2) Appointment and Tenure of Trustees
+- 1) Purpose and Authority - a) The Trust shall be called the "Town of Hanover Affordable Housing Trust Fund." - b) The purpose of the Trust is to provide for the creation and preservation of affordable housing in the Town of Hanover for low- and moderate-income households. - c) As used in this act, the term "low or moderate income housing" shall mean "low income housing" or

+"moderate income housing" as defined in Massachusetts General Laws Chapter 44B, Section 2.

+2) Appointment and Tenure of Trustees

-There shall be a Board of Trustees established under Chapter 44, Section 55C of the Massachusetts General Laws composed of seven (7) Trustees, which shall include at least one (1) member of the Board of Selectmen, one (1) member of the Community Preservation Committee and five (5) at-large members.
+There shall be a Board of Trustees established under Chapter 44, Section 55C of the Massachusetts General Laws composed of seven (7) Trustees, which shall include at least one (1) member of the Select Board, one (1) member of the Community Preservation Committee and five (5) at-large members.
 The initial terms of the Trustees shall be staggered as one (1) or two (2) year terms.
-The Trustees shall be appointed by the Board of Selectmen for a term not to exceed two (2) years, such term to end on June 30 of the expiration year or until such time as a successor is appointed, should a successor appointment be delayed.
-Only persons who are residents of the Town of Hanover shall be eligible to hold the office of Trustee other than the Chief Executive Officer if he or she is not a member of the Board of Selectmen who ceases to be a resident of the Town of Hanover shall cease to be a Trustee hereunder and shall promptly provide a written notification of the change in residence to the Board and to the Town Clerk.
-Any Trustee may resign by written instrument signed and acknowledged by such Trustee and duly filed with the Town

-Clerk.
-If a Trustee shall die, resign, or for any other reason cease to be a Trustee hereunder before his/her term of office expires, a successor shall be appointed by the Board of Selectmen to fill such vacancy provided that in each case the said appointment and acceptance in writing by the Trustee so appointed is filed with the Town Clerk.
+The Trustees shall be appointed by the Select Board for a term not to exceed two (2) years, such term to end on June 30 of the expiration year or until such time as a successor is appointed, should a successor appointment be delayed.
+Only persons who are residents of the Town of Hanover shall be eligible to hold the office of Trustee other than the Chief Executive Officer if he or she is not a member of the Select Board.
+Any Trustee other than the Chief Executive Officer if he or she is not a member of the Select Board who ceases to be a resident of the Town of Hanover shall cease to be a Trustee hereunder and shall promptly provide a written notification of the change in residence to the Board and to the Town Clerk.
+Any Trustee may resign by written instrument signed and acknowledged by such Trustee and duly filed with the Town Clerk.
+If a Trustee shall die, resign, or for any other reason cease to be a Trustee hereunder before his/her term of office expires, a successor shall be appointed by the Select Board to fill such vacancy provided that in each case the said appointment and acceptance in writing by the Trustee so appointed is filed with the Town Clerk.
 No such appointment shall be required so long as there are five Trustees in office.
-Upon the appointment of any succeeding Trustee and the filing of such appointment the title to the Trust estate shall thereupon and without the necessity of any conveyance be vested in such succeeding Trustees for the time being hereunder.
+Upon the appointment of any succeeding Trustee and the filing of such appointment the title to the Trust estate shall thereupon and without the necessity of any conveyance be vested in such succeeding Trustee jointly with the remaining Trustees.
+Reference to the Trustee shall mean the Trustee or Trustees for the time being hereunder.

-- 3) Meetings of the Trustees - a) The Trustees shall meet at least quarterly at such time and at such place as the Trustees shall determine.
+3) Meetings of the Trustees

+a) The Trustees shall meet at least quarterly at such time and at such place as the Trustees shall determine.
 Notice of all meetings of the Trust shall be given in accordance with the provisions of the Open Meeting Law, Massachusetts General Laws Chapter 39, Sections 23A, 23B and 23C.
 A quorum at any meeting shall be a majority of the members of the Board of Trustees.